Lezeko/fivem-docker-server/README.md

     image: fivem-server  # Replace with your FiveM image name
     container_name: fivem-server
     network_mode: "host"  # Use host networking
+    depends_on:
+      - mariadb  # Ensure that mariadb starts before fivem-server
     environment:
       MYSQL_HOST: mariadb           # Hostname of the MariaDB container
       MYSQL_USER: qbcuser           # User for the database